Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Application 1: Solving particle diffusion dynamics

-We would like to remark that this observation tells that the training of DNNs for the solution of a time-dependent PDE is significantly different from traditional numerical methods where the historical solution is necessary for time marching.
-Empirically, the DNNs only play a role in approximating a function, there is no time-marching step in the training process and thus one can obtain an accurate solution at a later time even though some earlier times are far away from accurate solutions during the training process.
-We expect this observation may throw more insights into other applications using DNNs for the solution of a PDE.
+We observe that during the training, the solutions in the latter time are well-trained first, as shown in Fig.~\ref{Fig:1dDiffusion}-(a3) and Fig.~\ref{Fig:1dDiffusion}-(b3), that is, for the training step from $t_i$ to $t_{i+1}$, the solution at time $t_{i+1}$ is well trained much more quickly than that at time $t_i$.
+This observation is consistent with the frequency principle proposed by Xu \emph{et al}~\cite{Xu_2020}: A DNN tends to learn a target function from low to high frequencies during the training.
+In the soft matter dynamic processes considered in this work such as the diffusion dynamics, the solutions get smoother (low frequencies or smaller wavenumber) during temporal evolution and hence the solution at a later time will be well-trained first.
+Furthermore, we would like to remark that this observation tells us that the training of DNNs for the solution of a time-dependent PDE is significantly different from traditional numerical methods where the historical solution is necessary for time marching.
+Here in DOMM, there is no time-marching step in the training process, and one can obtain an accurate solution at a later time even though the solutions at earlier times are still far away from accurate solutions.
+However, herein, we only consider dynamic processes (such as diffusion dynamics) where the solutions get smoother with time evolution.
+It is still not clear and interesting to see in the future whether the frequency principle also works for dynamic processes where the solution gets sharper with increasing time, for example, Burgers equation with shock formation.